Land Clearing Cost Calculator

 3. Terrain & Accessibility

-- Flat land is easier and cheaper to clear than steep or rocky terrain.
+- They are cheaper and simpler to clear than sloping or rocky land.

-- Remote locations may incur additional transportation fees.
+- Off-site facilities can incur additional transportation expenses.

 4. Clearing Method